oven-sh/bun/docs/guides/ecosystem/remix.md

 ---

 {% callout %}
-Remix currently relies on Node.js APIs that Bun does not yet implement.
+Remix Dev (`@remix-run/dev`) currently relies on Node.js APIs that Bun does not yet implement.
 The guide below uses Bun to initialize a project and install dependencies, but it uses Node.js to run the dev server.
 {% /callout %}

 ---